What is the Sin that So Easily Entangles Us?

 Guidance, Perceptions, Sin

-As believers, we want to be parented by our heavenly Father.
-We try to listen and sense God’s direction so we can mature as His children.
-Yet, we struggle with problems and frustrations.
-Too often, we do as we’ve always done and life continues to be confusing and complicated.
+As believers, we try to receive insight from God.
+We want to listen and sense His direction so we become more mature expressions of His heart.
+Too often we continue doing as we’ve always done and life continues to be confusing and complicated.
+We struggle with problems and frustrations.

 Why is this?
 What causes us to live as though we are trapped and held captive to the world’s ill attitudes and patterns?
-What compels us to disregard God’s insightful help and remain weighed down?
+What compels us to disregard the insightful help God offers and remain confused?
 What is “the sin that so easily entangles us”? (a) [See end notes for all Scriptures]

 The First Sin

-As we examine sin’s first occurrence, we begin to understand the cause of our problems and discover the solution to our difficulties.
-Did you know that when we realize why we continue to miss the goal and our created purpose, our life focus and experience can really improve?
+When we examine sin’s first occurrence, we begin to understand the cause of our problems and can discover the solution to our difficulties.
+When we realize why we continue to miss the goal and overlook our created purpose, our life focus and experience in this life can really improve.

 Desiring to father children, the Eternal One designed and created the natural universe as a place to birth His offspring into existence.
 This natural realm includes an ongoing array of beginning and ending cycles that provide a vast multitude of variables for us to choose from.

-God’s creative intention for our life in this natural realm includes a blend of natural and spiritual realities.
-The first man and woman were placed in a Garden called Eden; “to cultivate and keep it” and have daily interaction with God, who came to them “in the cool of the day.” (c)
+God’s creative intention for our life, in this natural realm, includes a blend of natural and spiritual realities. (c) The first man and woman were placed in a Garden called Eden; “to cultivate and keep it” and have daily interaction with God, who came to them “in the cool of the day.” (d)

 Even in that ideal environment, the first sin happened as Adam and Eve chose to ignore God’s guidance.
-Of all the variables to partake of, God advised them to restrain from only one activity: “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.” (d)
+Of all the variables to experience, God advised them to restrain from only one thing: “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.” (e) What one thing?

-God’s creative intention for our life includes a blend of natural and spiritual realities.
+God’s creative intention for our life, in this natural realm, includes a blend of natural and spiritual realities.

 Clouded Perceptions

-The Hebrew text in the above verse actually says: “…for in the time that you partake from it you will be dying.”
-The caution for sin was not a one-time consequence, but an ongoing condition from ongoing activity.
+The Hebrew text in the above verse actually says: “for in the time that you partake from it you will be dying.”
+The caution was not a one-time consequence, but an ongoing condition from continual activity.
 This does not refer to a physical or spiritual death, but of our soul’s relationship with God.

-The first sin and the root of all sin was and is a matter of ignoring our Eternal Father’s input.
-Such ongoing activity entraps us in the web of good and deathly perceptions that come from the wisdom gained from the productive and destructive (good and evil) activity of this natural life. (f)
+The first sin, which is the root of all sin, is a matter of ignoring our Eternal Father’s input.
+Such activity entraps us in the web of good and evil perceptions and activity.
+This brings a wisdom that is gained from the productive and destructive (good and evil) activity of this natural life. (g)

-The original sin brought a sense of separation from God that still complicates our ability to hear and receive God’s guidance.
-Our first parents’ decision to gain wisdom from natural experiences clouded their perceptions and their quality of life immediately began to deteriorate.
-Genesis portrays this loss as God allowing them to experience what they chose.
+The original sin brought a deathly sense of separation from God that complicates our ability to hear and receive God’s guidance.
+Our first parents’ decision to ignore God and turn to natural experience clouded their perceptions and immediately began to deteriorate their quality of life.
+This is portrayed in the creation narrative as God sending them from the Garden to experience their choice.

-Most sins are simply secondary effects of the original sin of ignoring God’s insightful guidance.
-Jesus spoke of people living by this focus—choosing natural wisdom over spiritual—as “the living dead.” (g) Many are alive but without active interaction with God, they live as dead people.
+Most sins, if not all, are simply secondary effects of the original sin of ignoring God’s guidance.
+Jesus spoke of people living by this focus—choosing natural wisdom over spiritual—as “the living dead.” (h) Many people are alive but without active interaction with God, they live as dead people.

-Before separating from God, life is described as unashamed, with no excuses, blame, or cover-up.
-As they turned from God’s influence, they became more earthly minded than spiritual.
-Natural life is not sinful; we are sinful because we do not heed God’s guidance.
+We are designed to live in this earth as both natural and spiritual people. (c) Before ignoring God, life is described as a Garden-like existence, unashamed, blameless, and with no need to hide.
+When they turned from God’s influence, they became more earthly minded than spiritual.
+Natural life is not sinful; we are sinful because we do not heed God’s insightful guidance.

 Arise From Deadly Sleep

 What is the solution?
 The original sin in the Garden was followed by a lack of repentance.
-As Adam and Eve made excuses and blamed another, it kept them entangled in their separation.
-So, Adam and Eve were removed from the Garden (h) to experience the separation they chose and to stir a desire to repent and return to the guiding influence of God.
+As Adam and Eve made excuses and blamed another, it kept them entangled in their new found independence. (i) So, Adam and Eve were removed from the Garden (j) to experience the separation they chose and to stir a desire to repent and return to the guiding influence of God.

 Our unrepentant ways are what keep us captive to destructive thoughts, attitudes, and actions.
-Repentance begins to release us from our commitment to error and invites the cleansing sword and flame of God to assist our deliverance.
-Remember, it is our fellowship with God and our acceptance of His word that is able to “save your souls” from living as dead people. (j)
+Repentance begins to release us from our entanglements and invites the cleansing sword and flame of God to assist our deliverance.
+Remember, it is our fellowship with God and our acceptance of His life giving word that is able to “save your souls” from living as dead people. (l)

-God’s way of life in this natural world includes our fellowship with Him as our Eternal Father.
-His love for us, as offspring and as maturing children, is unlimited, unfailing, and unmatched by any example, other than Jesus Christ who is our only mediator with God. (k)
+Our intended way of life in this natural world includes our fellowship with God as our Eternal Father.
+His love for us, as offspring and as maturing children, is unlimited, unfailing, and unmatched by any example, (m) other than Jesus Christ who is our only mediator with God. (n)

 Our fellowship with God’s presence helps release us from our captivity to the frustrations, complications, and confusions of natural life.
 Beyond this direct personal benefit, we become better reflective resemblances of His love to those around us.
 This is truly a win-win choice!